slhogle/code-LO-letters-2016/README.md

 R richness.R
 R bar_plots.R
 R diff_abundance.R
-R ordination
+R ordination.R
 ```

-All scripts are heavily documented so open them in a text editor (or R studio) to see what is really going on
+All scripts are heavily documented so open them in a text editor (or R studio) to see what is really going on.
+I would recommend using Rstudio so that you can perform each step interactively.

 The sequence_processing.sh script should create a directory hierarchy for the project that is self explanatory.
 It will also connect remotely to the NCBI SRA to download the sequecing data.
-For the sake of completeness, you can find the links to the NCBI SRA here:
+For the sake of completeness, you can find the links to the NCBI SRA below:

 * [Bioproject](http://www.ncbi.nlm.nih.gov/bioproject/PRJNA331054)
 * [DNA07](http://www.ncbi.nlm.nih.gov/sra/SRX1973167)